 To install WooCommerce, follow these two steps:

-Step A: WooCommerce comes as an e-commerce plugin that will attach to your WordPress site.
-To install WooCommerce, go to your WordPress dashboard —> Plugin → New option.
+Step 1: WooCommerce comes as an ecommerce plugin that will attach to your WordPress site.
+To install WooCommerce, go to your WordPress dashboard > Plugin > Add New.

 Step 4: Choose your desired theme